IIB3nceII/user-dashboard/README.md

 # User Dashboard

-A simple React + TypeScript dashboard to view user data fetched from JsonPlaceholder API.
+A simple React dashboard to view user data from JsonPlaceholder API.
 The app is built with Material UI, Material React Table.

-⸻

 ## Getting Started